Clicky

 What Fertilizer Does Corn Need?

-Corn is a heavy feeder, so it needs plenty of fertilizer to grow properly.
-The best fertilizer for corn is a balanced fertilizer with an NPK ratio of 10-10-10.
+The best fertilizer for corn is a balanced fertilizer with an NPK (Nitrogen, Phosphorus, and Potassium) ratio of 10-10-10.

 Apply fertilizer to your corn plants when they are about 6 inches tall.
-Then, apply additional fertilizer every 4-6 weeks throughout the growing season.
+Apply additional fertilizer every 4-6 weeks throughout the growing season.

 When applying fertilizer, be sure to follow the manufacturer’s instructions.
 Applying too much fertilizer can damage your plants.